PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 <a href="{{ '/rag/development/large-data-loads.html' | relative_url }}">View large-data-loads.md</a>

-**Summary**: Documentation for Overview
+**Summary**: Patterns for loading and migrating large data volumes into Salesforce safely

 ### lightning-app-builder.md

 <a href="{{ '/rag/development/lightning-app-builder.html' | relative_url }}">View lightning-app-builder.md</a>

-**Summary**: Documentation for Overview
+**Summary**: Patterns for composing Lightning pages, using Dynamic Forms, and structuring layouts

 ### locking-and-concurrency-strategies.md

 <a href="{{ '/rag/development/locking-and-concurrency-strategies.html' | relative_url }}">View locking-and-concurrency-strategies.md</a>

-**Summary**: This topic covers Salesforce row locking, concurrency control patterns, UNABLE_TO_LOCK_ROW error handling, retry strategies, deadlock prevention, and high-concurrency scenario management
+**Summary**: Patterns for handling row locking, UNABLE_TO_LOCK_ROW errors, and high-concurrency scenarios in Salesforce

+### lwc-data-attributes-patterns.md

+<a href="{{ '/rag/development/lwc-data-attributes-patterns.html' | relative_url }}">View lwc-data-attributes-patterns.md</a>

+**Summary**: Patterns for using data-* attributes in Lightning Web Components to pass context, IDs, and metadata into event handlers

 ### lwc-patterns.md